Author: Melissa Maypole

 Sonographers should have little trouble finding a job after graduation.
-The BLS expects job opportunities to grow by almost twenty percent between now and the end of the decade.
+The BLS expects job opportunities to grow by almost twenty percent between now and the decade’s end.
 Sonographers are very well-paid for their work in the industry.
-They can make over $75,000 per year after graduating from associate degree programs.
-This makes their position one of the highest paying trade jobs there is.
+They can make over $75,000 annually after graduating from associate degree programs.
+This makes their position one of the highest-paying trade jobs there is.

 Average Salary: $75,920

 Occupational Therapy Assistant